w3security/cli/help/cli-commands/config.md

 ### `api`

-API token to use when calling Snyk API.
+API token to use when calling w3security API.

 ### `endpoint`